Home energy storage: A characterization of potential adopters in Germany

 32 Pages Posted: 12 Feb 2018 Last revised: 19 Sep 2022

-Against the background of a growing share of renewable energies and the ensuing fluctuations in electricity supply, domestic energy storage poses a promising option to foster flexible electricity demand and grid-stabilising self-supply.
-Understanding the determinants of adoption decisions regarding energy storage is therefore essential to enable targeted measures to promote their diffusion.
-This paper presents an in-depth analysis of motivational and psychological factors as well as product characteristics that affect the willingness to adopt domestic energy storage based on a selective sample focused on solar panel owners as the main energy storage target group.
-We find that potential adopters differ systematically in their evaluation of economic and non-economic utility aspects of domestic energy storage.
-Using correlation-based average linkage clustering, we identify four distinct types of storage adopters, namely finance-oriented, security-oriented, idealistic and multilaterally oriented households.
-The results of random forest analysis further reveal that adoption motives and the willingness to adopt vary substantially among the different types.
-We show that the most promising future adopters can be predicted based solely on observable characteristics.
-Our findings emphasise that segment-specific policy strategies and support mechanisms are needed to stimulate energy storage adoption to pave the way for a sustainable energy system.
+Home energy storage (HES) poses a promising option to foster flexible electricity demand and grid-stabilising self-supply.
+Understanding the characteristics of potential storage adopters and their motives for adopting is essential to enable targeted measures to promote diffusion.
+This paper presents an in-depth analysis of motivational and psychological factors as well as product characteristics that affect the willingness to adopt domestic energy storage.
+Based on a selective sample of solar panel owners as the main energy storage target group, we find that potential adopters differ systematically in their evaluation of economic and non-economic characteristics of home energy storage.
+Using correlation-based average linkage clustering, we identify four distinct types of storage adopters: finance-oriented, independence-oriented, idealistic and multilaterally oriented households.
+Our findings emphasise that segment-specific policy strategies and support mechanisms are needed to stimulate HES adoption to pave the way for a sustainable energy system.

-Keywords: Energy storage, Consumer segmentation, Adoption Decision, Random Forests, Innovation diffusion
+Keywords: Energy storage, Consumer segmentation, Adoption decision, Innovation diffusion

 JEL Classification: C38, D12, D91, O33, Q21, Q55